mitchellkok/CE4010/README.md

 >- Redressing New Confession *(NOTE: Current system only supports redressals without commas and paragraphing)*
 >- Liking Other Confessions
 >- Liking Authority Redressals

-## Notes
-#### 'TellNTU' is secured by Fernet Symmetric Key Encryption
-1. Key Security
-    - Key generated using os.urandom(), which is a Cryptographically Secure Pseudo-Random Number Generator (CSPRNG) suitable for cryptographic use.
-    - CSV files are only decrypted by app.py; the key is never shared with any other party, minimising opportunity for key leakage.

- 2. Information Disclosure
-    - CSV files remain encrypted between function calls (i.e. CSV files do not remain decrypted for the whole duration that app.py is running).
-    - CSV data is displayed selectively by app.py; only relevant data is displayed via the HTML files, and the rest is hidden within the Python script.

-3. Data Verification
-    - CSV files are verified using the HMAC tail when the application is first started, and with every subsequent access to the files within the application.

 ## Libraries Used
 - cffi==1.15.0